 Bashar al Assad

-Similarly, the civil war that began in Syria in the aftermath of the Arab Spring lasted for several years, forcing many to leave the country to seek refuge in Turkey, Greece and throughout Western Europe.
+Similarly, the civil war in Syria that began in the aftermath of the Arab Spring lasted for several years, forcing many to leave the country to seek refuge in Turkey, Greece and throughout Western Europe.
 For a time, the militant group ISIS had declared a caliphate—a nation governed by Islamic law—in northeastern Syria.

 The group executed thousands of people, and many others fled the region in fear of their lives.